Custom vs Off-the-Shelf-Software: Which Is Right for Your Business in 2025?

 FAQ – Custom vs Off-the-Shelf-Software

 Custom software is built exclusively for your needs.
-Off-the-shelf software is generic and built for broad use.
+Commercial off the shelf software is generic and designed for broad usage.

 2. Which is more secure?